randocontent/notes/vscode.md

   - [slack-theme/visual-studio-code: Slack Theme for Visual Studio Code](https://github.com/slack-theme/visual-studio-code)
   - The code editor colors are nice, the UI colors feel buggy.
 For example, in Ochin, disabled extensions in search results are black on dark blue.
 	- The darker colors for the sidebar and status bar make the editor area feel less cluttered
+- Tokyo Night
+	- The dark version is a good start

 ## Usage